Lyn-DA/simply-meditation/README.md

 - As a first-time user, I want to know a little more about meditation
 - As a first-time user, I want to know a little more about the business
 - As a first-time user, I want to send a message and enquire about attending a class
+- As a first-time user, I want to hear what other people have to say about the business

 ### Returning User
 - As a returning user, I want to change my regular meditation class and try something new
 - As a returning user, I want to find the contact details of the business
 - As a returning user, I want to connect with the business via social media
 - As a returning user, I want to get directions to the business to send to a friend
+- As a returning user, I want to hear first all about the latest news and events

 ## Design